Pensions

 Pension review / transfer

-We advise on whether to retain pensions or transfer/consolidate into new arrangements based on an objective analysis of costs, benefits and investment flexibility.
-As pension transfer experts (G60 qualified), we can advise on the full range of pension transfers, covering both personal pensions and occupational pensions.
+We advise on whether to retain money purchase pensions or transfer/consolidate into new arrangements based on an objective analysis of costs, benefits and investment flexibility.
+We are pension experts and our lead adviser holds the advanced G60 pension qualification.
+Whilst we provide holistic pension and retirement advice, we have decided not to advise on Defined Benefit Pension Transfers.

 Retirement planning / drawdown / annuities